By 2050, nearly 70% of the world’s population will live in cities. In the UK, over four in five people live in urban areas.

 Improving population health requires an overarching city-wide strategy and a granular understanding of the needs of local neighbourhoods.Read the blog

 We've embarked on a research project with the Innovation Unit to learn from other national and international place-based approaches in urban areas similar to ours.
 This work will identify and connect us with others tackling complex health challenges, creating learning opportunities and adding to the evidence on urban health.Find out more

 More people and organisations in the UK are starting to put efforts into understanding the impact of cities on health.
-We're working with The King's Fund to help progress this shared agenda, starting with bringing together decision-makers and practitioners from the UK, Europe and the US to share learning at a one-day event.Find out more
+We're working with The King's Fund to help progress this shared agenda, and started by bringing together decision-makers and practitioners from the UK, Europe and the US to share learning at a one-day event.Find out more